nathaliagg/fusarium_wilt_lettuce_di/README.md

 ---
 ## 2 - Main objectives of direct infusion

-Untargeted direct infusion (DI) mass spectrometry is a metabolomics technique for bulk metabolite characterization because of the high-throughput capabilities.
+Untargeted direct infusion (DI) mass spectrometry is a metabolomics technique for bulk metabolite characterization because of the **high-throughput** capabilities.
 FTICR instruments are ultra-high resolution and mass accuracy, which allows for the detection of a greater number of metabolites with similar masses compared to other lower resolution instruments.

 DI techniques are used for **bulk characterization** of compounds, and comparing the metabolite fingerprinting across samples.
 DI is not reliable for structural characterization of a few compounds.

-In our untargeted DI studies, peaks detected in the mass spectrometer are assignned a candidate molecular formula by softwares such as Formularity [].
+In our untargeted DI studies, peaks detected in the mass spectrometer are assignned a candidate molecular formula by softwares such as Formularity (Tolić et al., 2017).
 Subsequently, we calculate several molecular ratios and indices that assign a candidate class (e.g., carbohydrate, lipid, lignin) to these compounds, which then allows us to make comparisons across samples.

-We face great challenges in the identification of compounds in DI by FTICR approaches, particularly in environmental studies and studies of non-model organisms because a lot of these metabolites are "known unknowns and unknowns unknowns" [].
+We face great challenges in the identification of compounds in DI by FTICR approaches, particularly in environmental studies and studies of non-model organisms because a lot of these metabolites are "known unknowns and unknowns unknowns" (Peisl et al., 2018).

 ---
 ## 3 - How to run the pipeline

 1. After samples were scanned in FTICR instrument in negative mode, spectrum for each sample was exported to `.xml`.
 In very simplistic terms, these data contain a list of numbers, which are the mass over charge ratio (m/z) of each metabolite detected by the mass spectrometer.

-2. Formularity [] was used to assign a molecular formula to these m/z values, and we normally only consider the following elements: CHONSP.
+2. Formularity was used to assign a molecular formula to these m/z values, and we normally only consider the following elements: CHONSP.
 Formularity is a GUI open-source software that is only available for Windows OS, which makes reproducibility and automation difficult.
 The output data from Formularity is a table that contains the m/z, molecular formula, error in ppm of the molecular formula assignment, and the raw intensity values across samples.
 This is the datafile used in this analysis pipeline.

 3. **Pipeline starts here**